MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-analytics.md

 Before running these examples, you need to complete the following setups:

-* Setting up provisioning of Microsoft Academic Graph to an Azure blob storage account.
+* Set up provisioning of Microsoft Academic Graph to an Azure blob storage account.
 See [Get Microsoft Academic Graph on Azure storage](get-started-setup-provisioning.md).

-* Setting up Azure Databricks service.
+* Set up an Azure Databricks service.
 See [Set up Azure Databricks](get-started-setup-databricks.md).

 * Download or clone the [samples repository](https://github.com/Azure-Samples/microsoft-academic-graph-pyspark-samples)